 Registration for Kindergarten for the 2022 - 2023 School Year is OPEN and it's not too late to join us this year!
 Please complete our New Student Online Enrollment to register your child.
 (Transitional Kindergarten - Bright K - will start again in January 2023 for students who are 4-5 and not enrolled in another early learning program.
 Applications for Bright K will be opening soon.)

 For the 2022-2023 School Year, students with birthdays from September 1st, 2016 through August 31st, 2017 will be enrolled into Kindergarten.

 For the 2022-2023 School Year, students with birthdays from September 1st, 2015 through August 31st 2016 will be enrolled into First Grade, regardless of prior school experience.

 We know some families have questions regarding the age for admittance to Kindergarten in the Blaine School District.
-There has been heightened interest in this topic during COVID, as some families consider keeping their children home instead of enrolling in Kindergarten.
+There was heightened interest in this topic during COVID, as some families considered keeping their children home instead of enrolling in Kindergarten.
 We support our families in deciding what is in the best interest of their children, and we want to share information to help you make an informed decision regarding when to enroll your student for school.